-- For any management categories with significant changes, briefly provide the information below.
+- 2. For any management categories with significant changes, briefly provide the information below.
 If this information is provided under another enhancement area or section of the document, please provide a reference to the other section rather than duplicate the information: - a.
 Describe the significance of the changes; - b.
 Specify if they were 309 or other CZM-driven changes; and - c.
 Characterize the outcomes and likely future outcomes of the changes.

 Solid waste management continues to be an environmental challenge in the CNMI.
 The CNMI Department of Public Works (DPW) Solid Waste Division is working to address solid waste management issues on Saipan and improve waste facilities on Tinian and Rota.
 They are currently planning two new Transfer Stations - one in Kagman and one in As Gonno - for the underserved communities of the eastern and southern villages of Saipan.
 These transfer stations are initiated by the Public Law 19-52 to reduce illegal dumping and improper disposal of hazardous waste.
-In 2019 following Super Typhoon Yutu, the U.S. Congress allocated disaster funding to support environmentally compliant waste management throughout the CNMI.
-This project is currently underway and is being facilitated by the Office of Planning and Development in partnership with DPW and BECQ-DEQ.

-To support the efforts of BECQ's Litter Control program, DCRM placed waste receptacles to collect waste at select beaches on the eastern coastline of Saipan in 2018.
+To support the efforts of BECQ's Litter Control program, DCRM placed waste receptacles to collect wastes at select beaches on the eastern coastline of Saipan in 2018.
 This was done in an effort to reduce the frequency of illegal dumping.
 Bins are located at Coral Ocean Point, Hidden Beach, Tank Beach, Forbidden Island, and Ladder Beach.
-This program is currently funded by CZM to include trash pick-up services at these remote beaches.
-As funding for this will soon expire, DCRM is working to find legislature representatives to adopt these bins and continue the program.
+This program is funded by CZM.

-Plastic Free Marianas Campaign, a DCRM-led and CZM-funded program, launched in January 2020 to bring awareness to plastic pollution, waste free initiative, and create partnership with the private and public sector in order "To ban the importation, production, distribution and use of single-use plastic bags in the Commonwealth; and for other purposes."
-None of these efforts were 309 driven and marine debris was not a high priority focus in the last 309 cycle.
+Plastic Free Marianas Campaign, a DCRM-led and CZM-funded program, launched in Jan 2020 to bring awareness to plastic pollution, waste free initiative, and create partnership with private and public sector in order "To ban the importation, production, distribution and use of single-use plastic bags in the Commonwealth; and for other purposes."
+This is legislation pushed by Senator Hocog and supported by DCRM.
+DCRM, through the Plastic Free Marianas Campaign, provided their Single Use Plastic survey data to supplement the bill, indicating that approximately 70% of the surveyors would support legislation banning single-use plastic bags.

+None of these efforts were 309-driven given that marine debris was not the focus of the last 309 cycle.

-What level of priority is the enhancement area for the coastal managemer
+1. What level of priority is the enhancement area for the coastal management program?

-High

-Medium X
+High Medium X Low

-Low